nils-eilers/NODISKEMU/README.md

   based on the specified date.
 The year must always be specified including the century if this format is used to set the time.
-  To save space, NODISKEMU only accepts this particular date/time representation when setting the time with T-WI and no other ISo 8601-compliant representation.
+  To save space, NODISKEMU only accepts this particular date/time representation when setting the time with T-WI and no other ISO 8601-compliant representation.

 U0